Canada will finally open its borders, first to Americans, beginning August 9 - KTVZ

 The long wait will soon be over for foreigners who have been banned from entering Canada for nearly 16 months.

+Non-essential travel into Canada has been banned since March 2020, something the Canadian government said was necessary to mitigate the spread of Covid-19.

-International travelers may also be allowed to enter Canada beginning September 7, provided that the “COVID-19 epidemiology remains favorable,” the Canadian government said in statement released Monday.
+International travelers may also be allowed to enter Canada beginning September 7, provided the “COVID-19 epidemiology remains favorable,” the Canadian government said in a statement Monday.

 Entry to Canada will continue to be prohibited for all foreign travelers who are not fully vaccinated.